sarunx93/mern-chat/README.md

 ## How to run the project
 After cloning this repo, please run `npm install` at the root and insdie frontend folder.
 Then, run `npm run server` at the root and `npm run dev` inside frontend folder.

-##Features
-- Real Time Chat
-- Sign up and Sign in
-- Image Upload
-- [To be added] Create a chat group
-- [To be added] Profile update